 - Farewell Dinner

 Students are responsible for making their own travel arrangements.
-BC in Barcelona ESADE students will be met at the airport and picked up, provided they supply the necessary travel information two weeks prior to arrival to the on-site coordinator, Teresa Nandín.
+BC in Barcelona ESADE students will be met at the airport and picked up, provided they supply the necessary travel information two weeks prior to arrival to the BC resident director, Teresa Nandín.
 Students are strongly encouraged to arrive on the morning of their arrival date.

 No transportation pass provided in the program.
 Public transportation information can be found here